Prime Beef Shares

 Share cuts with friends and family that day, or store in your chest freezer.

-The beef share cost is payable to Joe Matos Cheese Co, by cash, check or credit card.
+The beef share cost is payable to Joe Matos Cheese Co, by cash, check or credit card and will be collected before the harvest.
 Butcher fee and harvest fee is payable directly to the butcher when you pick up your beef.

 Sonoma county is fortunate to have a variety of local butchers who cut, package and freeze the beef.
 We use three different local butchers: